0NETRUNNER/RockPaperScissorsLizardSpockPP2/README.md

 | Bug | Solution |
 | :---| :---|
 |I used If/else statements for the game logic checkWinner() the game kept giving a draw at random | I used a Switch statement instead to solve this problem.|
-| The winning streak was going up in doubles after playing again. | I was calling playgame() inside newGame() that was causing ths issue.
+| The winning streak was going up in doubles after playing again. | I was calling playgame() inside newGame() that was causing this issue.
 | I had a footer that would not stay down across the page | After two days of trying to sort it I decided to remove the footer |

 # Deployment